 Parks Canada Agency

 The Parks Canada Agency (PCA) is an Associate Member of NatureServe Canada.
 The Agency has regulatory authority on national parks, national marine conservation areas and national historic sites, and is committed to maintaining their ecological and historical integrity for future generations.
 PCA’s aim is to maintain viable populations of native species within the terrestrial and aquatic ecosystems it manages.
 To achieve this, Parks Canada recognized the need for a standard system to manage biodiversity information.
-Parks Canada chose Biotics and Kestrel, the NatureServe Network’s biodiversity management systems to standardize data gathering, processing, sharing and access.
-Through an annual contract (since 2003) administered by NatureServe Canada, PCA has played a key role in the development and testing of the Biotics and Kestrel data management platforms.
+Parks Canada chose Biotics, the NatureServe Network’s biodiversity management system to standardize data gathering, processing, sharing and access.
+Through an annual contract (since 2003) administered by NatureServe Canada, PCA has played a key role in the development of the Biotics and data management platform.